wing5wong/artisan-whs-static/source/_events/2019-07-23_movie-night.md

 Tickets are $5.00 at the door, with a gold coin for popcorn or hot chocolate.

 Bring your friends and a blanket for an awesome evening.

+All proceeds are going towards a new sound system for the school.